saisai/golang-book/quickstart.rst

    width, height := 3, 6

 We used names like `hw`, `name`, `age`, `length` etc. as identifiers for variables.
-An identifier should start with an alpabet, but it can contain digits.
+An identifier should start with an alphabet, but it can contain digits.
 But there are certain reserved words called keywords which are not allowed to be used as identifiers.
 We have already seen some keywords like `package`, `import`, `func` and `var`.
 In the next